nayandas69/smd-docsite/docs/faq.md

 ### 36. Does it work on ARM-based systems (e.g. Raspberry Pi)?

 Yes, as long as Python and `ffmpeg` are available for your architecture, you should be able to run the tool.
-Use the Python script version, not a prebuilt binary.
+Use the Python script version, not a Build Artifacts binary.

 ---